 - moments of transition or ‘turns’ in feminist media archives;

-- the evolution of concepts such as intersectionality in feminist media;
+- the evolution of terms such as intersectionality or transfeminism in feminist media;

 - how new forms of media enable self-authoring and autonomous production;

 - decolonial approaches to moments of feminist media transition;